Nikola Dujaković

-Nikola Dujaković (Никола Дујаковић; born 27 June 1996) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Leotar.
+Nikola Dujaković (Никола Дујаковић; born 27 June 1996) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Sloga Meridian.

 Club career

 Starting his career at hometown club Borac Banja Luka, Dujaković made his debut for the club in 2015 in the Bosnian Premier League.
 He then joined, at the time, First League of RS club Krupa.
 In the 2015–16, with Krupa, Dujaković won the club's first ever and historic First League of RS title and got promoted to the Bosnian Premier League.
 With the club, he also became a Bosnian Cup runner-up in the 2017–18 season, losing against Željezničar in the final.

 Dujaković got relegated with Krupa back to the First League of RS in the 2018–19 season, but got promoted back to the Bosnian Premier League in the next season, though after the season was ended abruptly due to the COVID-19 pandemic in Bosnia and Herzegovina, after which, by default, Krupa were crowned league champions and got promoted.

 In July 2021, he left Krupa and returned to Borac.